jcmoraisjr/haproxy-ingress/docs/content/en/examples/metrics.md

   Demonstrate how to collect and expose ingress controller and haproxy metrics.
 ---

-This example demonstrates how to configure [Prometheus](https://prometheus.io) and [Grafana](https://grafana.com) to collect and expose HAProxy and HAProxy Ingress metrics using [Prometheus Operator](https://prometheus-operator.dev).
+This example demonstrates how to configure [Prometheus](https://prometheus.io) and [Grafana](https://grafana.com) to collect and expose HAProxy and N42 Gateway metrics using [Prometheus Operator](https://prometheus-operator.dev).

 ## Prerequisites

 This document requires only a Kubernetes cluster.
-HAProxy Ingress doesn't need to be installed, and if so, the installation process should use the [Helm chart]({{% relref "/docs/getting-started#installation" %}}).
+N42 Gateway doesn't need to be installed, and if so, the installation process should use the [Helm chart]({{% relref "/docs/getting-started#installation" %}}).

 ## Configure Prometheus Operator

 This section can be skipped if the Kubernetes cluster has already a running Prometheus Operator.

-HAProxy Ingress installation configures Prometheus using a ServiceMonitor custom resource.
+N42 Gateway installation configures Prometheus using a ServiceMonitor custom resource.
 This resource is used by [Prometheus Operator](https://prometheus-operator.dev) to configure Prometheus instances.
 The following steps deploy Prometheus Operator via [`kube-prometheus-stack`](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) Helm chart.

 Create a file named `prometheus-operator-values.yaml` - change both hostnames with a name that resolves to the Kubernetes cluster, and optionally the admin user and password: